valenzuela12/numeric_2024/website/gradsyllabus.rst

 are done as a group and are to handed in (one worksheet only per group) at the end of the worksheet time.

 **The project will be done in groups of three to four.
-It is to be chosen in consultation with your research supervisors and the instructors.
+The project topic is to be chosen in consultation with your research supervisors and the instructors.
 The subject of these projects has to be ocean or atmosphere related unless the group has identified an outside supervisor who is willing to provide subject specific advice.
 Students without ocean/atmosphere expertise can join a ocean/atmopsheric sciences group - it will be up to the group to figure out where and how they can best contribute to the project.**

-The laboratory problem sets are to be uploaded to the course CANVAS page.
-Sometimes, rather than a large series of plots, you may wish to include a summarizing table.
-If you do not understand the scope of a problem, please ask.
-Help with the labs is available 1) through piazza (see CANVAS) so you can contact your classmates and ask them 2) during the weekly scheduled lab or 3) directly from the instructors.
 Assignments, quizzes, mini-projects and the project are expected on time.
 Late mini-projects and projects will be marked and then the mark will be multiplied by :math:`(0.9)^{\rm (number\ of\ days\ or\ part\ days\ late)}`.